Joni1234321/TankTrouble-3rd-semester/readme.md

 - A replica of the online multiplayer game TankTrouble

 # How to run?
-Run the Main.java in the package dk.dtu.tanktrouble.app package
+Run the Main.java in the package dk.dtu.tanktrouble.app